 }

-Note: However you need to be careful that debouncedFunc
+Note: However you need to be careful that

-cannot be defined as an arrow function because in that case, this
+debouncedFunc cannot be defined as an arrow function

-will be bound to the global
+because in that case, this will be bound to the

-context as this
+global context as this value in arrow

-value in arrow functions is calculated at the time of creation and not during runtime from their environment in which they are being invoked.
+functions is calculated at the time of creation and not during runtime

-References: In case if you are a bit confused about the role of this
+References: In case if you are a bit confused about the

-, check out this awesome article.
+role of this, check out this awesome

-Throttling is a technique using which you limit the invocation of a particular function to once every n
+Throttling is a technique using which you limit the invocation of a

-that takes in a function and wait time as arguments and returns you a function that when executed can only be executed after the minimum specified wait time.
+arguments and returns you a function that when executed can only be

 The above discussion should give you a hint that the function returned by throttling can only exist in two states:

-Note that we need to switch back to active mode after the wait time.
-This should give you a hint that setTimeout
+Note that we need to switch back to active mode after

-would be needed as switching back to active state is time dependent.
-Also, since there are only two states, we can use a boolean to model it.
+only two states, we can use a boolean to model it.

-Here’s how we will go about throttle
+Here’s how we will go about throttle's implementation:

-takes in two arguments, func
+throttle takes in two arguments,

-is the function to be throttled and wait
+the function to be throttled and wait is the minimum wait

-is the minimum wait time until the next invocation.flag
+time until the next invocation.

-inside throttle
+flag inside

-and set it to true
+throttle and set it to true.
+This keeps

-is true
+flag is

 true

-after wait
+func.falsetrue after wait time.

-, do nothing.Here’s the full implementation in code:
+false, do nothing.Here’s the full implementation in code:

 function throttle(func, wait) {